ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

 1. Navigate to the [{{site.data.keyword.vmwaresolutions_short}} Shared instances](https://{DomainName}/infrastructure/vmware-solutions/console/instances) page.
 2. Click on the instance `vmware-tutorial` instance.
 3. Click on the **vCloud Director console** button found on the top right of the page.
-4. Click on the card for the virtual data center `vmware-tutorial`
-5. Click on **Virtual Machines**
+4. Click on **Virtual Machines**
-6. On the card for the `vm-centos8-01` virtual machine, click on **Details**
+5. On the card for the `vm-centos8-01` virtual machine, click on **Details**
-7. Scroll down to **Guest OS Customization** and expand the section.
+6. Scroll down to **Guest OS Customization** and expand the section.
 Capture the password for the instance.
-8. Back at the **Virtual Machines** page, click on **Actions**  and then **Launch Web Console**.
+7. Back at the **Virtual Machines** page, click on **Actions**  and then **Launch Web Console**.
-9. Login to the instance using the user `root` and the password captured above.
+8. Login to the instance using the user `root` and the password captured above.
 You will be required to change the password.
 Change it to a password of your choice and proceed to login.
-10. Test connectivity to the Internet by pinging known addresses on the Internet, i.e. `ping 8.8.8.8`.
+9. Test connectivity to the Internet by pinging known addresses on the Internet, i.e. `ping 8.8.8.8`.
-11. Test connectivity to the IBM Cloud by pinging internal addresses, i.e. [IBM Cloud private DNS resolver endpoint](https://test.cloud.ibm.com/docs/vpc?topic=vpc-service-endpoints-for-vpc#dns-domain-name-system-resolver-endpoints) or [Ubuntu and Debian APT Mirrors](https://{DomainName}/docs/vpc?topic=vpc-service-endpoints-for-vpc#ubuntu-apt-mirrors).
+10. Test connectivity to the IBM Cloud by pinging internal addresses, i.e. [IBM Cloud private DNS resolver endpoint](https://test.cloud.ibm.com/docs/vpc?topic=vpc-service-endpoints-for-vpc#dns-domain-name-system-resolver-endpoints) or [Ubuntu and Debian APT Mirrors](https://{DomainName}/docs/vpc?topic=vpc-service-endpoints-for-vpc#ubuntu-apt-mirrors).

 ## Remove resources
 {: #removeresources}